 - When utilizing antidotal therapy for cyanide poisoning, what potential problems associated with administration should the clinician consider before giving each agent?

-For several decades that mainstay of antidotal treatment for suspected acute cyanide poisoning has been the administration of nitrite to induce methemoglobinemia and thiosulfate.
+Multiple antidotes exist for the treatment of acute cyanide poisoning.
+For several decades the mainstay of antidotal treatment for suspected acute cyanide poisoning has been the administration of Nithiodote – a nitrite to induce methemoglobinemia and thiosulfate.
 Both nitrite and thiosulfate when given alone have been demonstrated to mitigate cyanide toxicity but greater benefit has been demonstrated when they are used together.
-While the administration of thiosulfate has few downsides, nitrites on the other hand may precipitate or exacerbate hypotension through its vasodilatory effects.
-Additionally nitrites lead to the production of methemoglobinemia, which may complicate concomitant carbon monoxide poisoning in fire victims.
+While the administration of thiosulfate has few downsides, nitrites may precipitate or exacerbate hypotension through vasodilatory effects.
+Additionally, nitrites lead to the production of methemoglobinemia, which may complicate concomitant carbon monoxide poisoning and cellular hypoxia in fire victims.

-Since the Food and Drug Administration approved its use for cyanide poisoning in 2006, hydroxocobalamin, a vitamin B12 precursor, has largely supplanted nitrite and thiosulfate as the first line antidote because of its ability to ameliorate toxicity as well as having a desirable safety profile.
+Since the Food and Drug Administration approved its use for cyanide poisoning in 2006, hydroxocobalamin, a vitamin B12 precursor, has largely replaced nitrite and thiosulfate as the first line antidote because of its ability to ameliorate toxicity with a more desirable safety profile.
 Acute allergic reactions and transient reddish discoloration of skin, mucous membranes, and urine may result from administration of hydroxocobalamin.
 While the reddish discoloration may be seemingly inconsequential, it may have important implications should the patient later require hemodialysis for severe acidemia, hyperkalemia, toxic alcohol intoxication, or renal insufficiency.
 During dialysis, blood normally passes on one side of a semi-permeable membrane and dialysate on the other.
 When hydroxocobalamin is present in the body, it not only discolors body fluids but will also discolor the dialysate as blood passes by the membrane.
-Most dialysis machines are equipped with photosensors intended to detect the undesired passage of red blood cells across the membrane and automatically shuts down the machine when a “blood leak” is detected.
+Most dialysis machines are equipped with photo-sensors intended to detect the undesired passage of red blood cells across the membrane and automatically shuts down the machine when a “blood leak” is detected.
 While it is possible to manually disable the sensor on some dialysis machines, disabling this safety mechanism is not advisable.
 When considering empiric administration of hydroxocobalamin, clinicians should also factor in the likelihood of the patient’s potential need for dialysis in the course of treatment.

-Answer: When administering nitrites, clinicians should be aware that the production of methemoglobinemia may impair blood oxygen carrying capacity and delivery to end organs particularly in fire victims with carbon monoxide poisoning.
+- When utilizing antidotal therapy for cyanide poisoning, what potential problems associated with administration should the clinician consider before giving each agent?
+When administering nitrites, clinicians should be aware that the production of methemoglobinemia may impair blood oxygen carrying capacity and delivery to end organs particularly in fire victims with carbon monoxide poisoning.
 The clinician should also not be surprised if the patient becomes hypotensive following nitrite administration.
 Administration of thiosulfate alone has fewer downsides.
 For patients with severe acidemia who may require hemodialysis, the administration of hydroxocobalamin may cause some dialysis machines to initiate an auto-shutdown process due to a false “blood leak” detection across the dialysis membrane.
 A careful risk benefit analysis should be determined for use of cyanide antidotes when clinicians are faced with these situations.